flexcompute/tidy3d/docs/development/release/flow.rst

 We are using a variation of the `gitflow workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`__
 - so this is the first thing to familiarize yourselves with.
-The splitting of branches into ``main``, ``develop`` and separate feature branches is as explained there.
+The link provided explains it very well, but to summarize: features get added to a pre-release branch (``pre/x.x``), and once all the features for a particular release have been implemented, the pre-release branch gets merged into ``develop``.
+The ``latest`` branch holds the code we want most users to be using.
+When we wish to release a new version, we simply merge the state of ``develop`` into ``latest``, propagating all of the changes at once.
+We will describe this process in more detail below.

+When developing new features, we ask that you create a branch off of whichever branch you aim to contribute to.
+This is typically either the current pre-release branch named ``pre/x.x`` or ``develop`` depending on what stage of development we are currently in.
+You then work on your branch, and when the feature is ready to merge in, we prefer ``git rebase`` to ``git merge``.
+This creates a cleaner, linear history.
+You can read about why we do it and what a rebase is at `this link <https://www.atlassian.com/git/tutorials/merging-vs-rebasing>`_.
+And see Momchil’s more specific notes `here <https://www.notion.so/6a7b343ee1cf4ca28fdad0a870354eee?pvs=21>`_.

 Most importantly, **all contributions should happen through a PR from a feature branch into the develop branch.**